frontenddogma/css-optimization-basics/manuscript/operation.md

 I> * whether to use images (data URIs);
 I> * and again, what formats to use (“…or SVG?
 WebP?”).
 I>
 I> These topics, without the redundancy of the formats and compression questions, are exactly the ones we still focus on today.
-But although I’ve debated to make image optimization a part of this book, it’s not _CSS_ optimization—it’s image optimization.
+But although I’ve debated making image optimization a part of this book, it’s not _CSS_ optimization—it’s image optimization.
 And Addy Osmani has written [such a book](https://images.guide/).

 ## Quality